Fifty-typhoon/furima_28453/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :orders
+- belongs_to :order